michaelboth/Takyon/README.md

 Rdma UD        | Unreliable | 0 ..
 4 KB     | Send, Recv               |        | Yes           | Yes                               | Linux

 # The API
 Takyon's API only contains 8 functions which essentially defines the basis of all communication.
-For eHPC engineers, there's no need to bog them down in further details.
+For eHPC engineers, there's no need to bog them down in further gory details.
 Grouping | Functions | Description
 ---------|-----------|------------------
 Creation | takyonCreate()<br>takyonDestroy() | Create and destroy endpoints